alexandrglm/myLearningCorner/DevCamp2025/FullStack/00-ContentGuide.md

 ### Module 2 keypoints:
 * Setting up a Python environment.
 * Differences on Python versions.
-* Doing a DOC research.
+* Performing a well DOC research.
 * Primitive data types.
 How/When to use them.
 ***
 # MODULE 3